Kids in Glass Houses: In Gold Blood (2011–2012)

-In Kerrang!
-Magazine, Aled Phillips was quoted as saying the band are going in a "radically different direction".
+In Kerrang! magazine, Aled Phillips was quoted as saying the band are going in a "radically different direction".
 He added "It'll be a concept record, a big, grown-up rock record.
 It's going to document a journey.
 I don't want to give too much away, but it's looking to be our most 'mature' album."
 Recording for the album began in March with producer Jason Perry.
 Frontman Aled Phillips also announced on his Twitter account that Kids in Glass Houses will be touring in September/October.
-Aled later announced that the album would be released in late summer.
+Phillips later announced that the album would be released in late summer.

-On 23 May 2011 the band announced that the title of their third studio album would be 'In Gold Blood'.
+On 23 May 2011 the band announced that the title of their third studio album would be In Gold Blood.
 It was released on 15 August.
-The title track 'Gold Blood' was released as a free download on 23 May, for a number of 4 days.
+The title track "Gold Blood" was released as a free download on 23 May, for a number of 4 days.

-On 9 July Kids in Glass Houses performed at Sonisphere Festival in Knebworth on the saturn stage, they debuted two songs from 'In Gold Blood', with both the title track and new single 'Animals' played as part of the set.
-The band was also noted for playing in costume for the first time, theming around mad max and American revolutionary attire.
+On 9 July, Kids in Glass Houses performed at Sonisphere Festival in Knebworth on the Saturn Stage, debuting two songs from In Gold Blood, with both the title track and new single "Animals" played as part of the set.
+The band was also noted for playing in costume for the first time, theming around Mad Max and American revolutionary attire.

-In March 2011 the band released a fourth single from the album on 15 March: Diamond Days.
+In March 2011, the band released a fourth single from the album on 15 March, "Diamond Days".
 The release accompanied and promoted their support tour with You Me at Six.
 This tour ranged through March and April 2011.
 Iain Mahanty has stated that they had planned and have always wanted to do a tour with You Me at Six "We've talked about doing this for a few years, and for one reason or another, it never came to fruition.
 We're very excited, then, to finally be able to tour the UK with our good friends in You Me at Six".

-Kids in Glass Houses performed as one of the headlining acts on the main stage at Bingley Music Live, on Friday 31 August 2012.